beetcb/dev.nix/README.md

   Follow the [manual](https://nixos.org/manual/nixos/stable/index.html) installation guide, replace 2.3.5 command with the following

     ```nix
+    # when running on darwin, install nix, then darwin first.
     # enter a shell env(with nix flakes installed)
     nix-shell -p nixFlakes git
     # clone dot repo using git